 Can you recover compensation for a pedestrian accident if you were jaywalking?
 The short answer is yes, sometimes.
 If driver negligence contributed to the crash, you may still have a claim.
-Speak with an experienced Massachusetts personal injury attorney to find out if you have a case and what damages you may be entitled to claim.
+Speak with an experienced Burlington personal injury attorney to find out if you have a case and what damages you may be entitled to claim.

 What Is Jaywalking?